 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.
-As of September 30, 2017, the Company had a cash balance of \$574,809 (December 31, 2016 - \$85,650) to settle current liabilities of \$3,955,655 (December 31, 2016 - \$1,416,353).
+As at December 31, 2017, the Company had a cash and cash equivalents balance of \$Nil (2016-\$85,650), to settle current liabilities of \$4,722,736 (December 31, 2016 - \$1,416,353).